NURP 410: Getting Started with Library Research

 Search for the article Caring for women facing domestic violence: Grounded theory.

-Click the PDF Full Text icon to open the PDF.
+Click Access options, then PDF to open the PDF.

-Click Result List to go back to the search results page.
+Click the back arrow ← to go back to the search results page.

-If you see a green Find Full-Text button, the article isn't available in CINAHL, but we might have it through a different subscription.
+If you see a Click here for Full Text button, the article isn't available in CINAHL, but we might have it through a different subscription.

 Search for the article General practice clinicians' perspectives on involving and supporting children and adult perpetrators in families experiencing domestic violence and abuse.